ImrulEmon/Dart_Weathering_2/README.md

-A sample command-line application in `DART`
+A simple command-line application in `DART`

 # *`Weather Application`* on _`DART`_